 - cannot control their bowel movements

 Adhering to a healthful lifestyle can sometimes help people avoid frequent solid bowel movements.
-Dietary practices that may be particularly useful include:
+Dietary practices that may be

 - adding foods high in fiber, such as fruits, vegetables, and whole grains, to the diet gradually